GSLevel/Telnyx-Flooder/README.md

 # NOT MAINTAINED ANYMORE
 Uses the Telnyx API to flood numbers.
 Good for taking down scam call centers temporarily.
 Please don't use it on anyone innocent.
 I mean... if they ask to get flooded and they know what would happen, then go ahead.
 THIS IS FOR EDUCATIONAL PURPOSES.
 Inspired by https://github.com/Jfaler/soup
+Will suck up all the money in your telnyx account eventually due to the nature of call flooding

 # Setup
 - Make sure to have python 3 installed